datastrato/GitCensus/README.md

 export GC_PASSWORD=<your GitHub password>
 ```

-You then need to initial the pickle databases:
+You then need to initialise the pickle databases:
 ```shell
 python3 init_db.py
 ```